How to Write an SEO Optimised Blog Post

 9. Internal & External Linking (But Keep it Relevant)

-Internal linking is one of the best practices for on page SEO.
-Therefore, make it a part of your content strategy, too.
+Internal linking is actually one of the best practices for on-page SEO, so make it a regular part of your content strategy.
+Linking back to older posts can breathe new life into them and drive fresh traffic their way.

 10. Optimise Blog Posts for Mobile

-There are a growing number of web users that access the internet on their mobile devices, such as tablets and smartphones.
-It’s important that you optimise your blog posts for mobile devices as it also helps with your blog SEO performance.
+These days, more and more people are browsing the web on their mobile devices.
+You should optimise your blog posts for them as it also helps with your blog SEO performance.

 Don’t waste those valuable queries on mobile devices to help with generating organic traffic to your blogs.
 Since the Penguin update on Google, the algorithm on search engines is now favouring mobile-friendly websites.

-It’s important to build a responsive website design that makes it easily accessible on any device.
-Therefore, it will make your blog posts’ search engine rankings higher and place them on top of the search results page.
+You must build a responsive website design that makes it easily accessible on any device.
+As a result, it will make your blog posts’ search engine rankings higher and place them on top of the search results page.

 It is also essential to keep track of the Google Analytics data to see how well the post is doing.
 Use Google Analytics insights to improve blog post performance and boost search rankings.
 One way to do that is to link to this published post from other relevant blog posts, or you can add external links to other authority sources.
 You can also perform internal linking to point to other pages that have relevant information to support the published content.